 We must remember that we chose this profession for a reason.
 When we work with our colleagues to believe in our students and our impact on their learning, when we lead with love, seeking to understand our students and their families, and when we make a conscientious effort to connect, we ignite hope!
 And in hope, we rekindle the meaning and purpose of our vocation while inspiring and encouraging our colleagues and students.

 We must never forget that we are educators, we are Ignitors of Hope, and we can thrive through adversity!

 Trujillo, Michelle L. Thriving through Adversity: Powerful Strategies to Ignite Hope, Inspire Students and Transform Schools.
 Center for Learning and Well-Being, 2021.

 Michelle is offering a special promotion for our audience — save over 10% on her new book, Thriving Through Adversity: Powerful Strategies for Educators to Ignite Hope, Inspire Students, and Transform Schools, using this link!

 Looking for more from Michelle?

-Catch up on the latest episode of Teaching Channel Talks, where Michelle Trujillo and Wendy Amato discuss the lessons in Michelle's new book, how to ignite hope in the moment, and move forward with intention.
+Catch up on this episode of Teaching Channel Talks, where Michelle Trujillo and Wendy Amato discuss the lessons in Michelle’s new book, how to ignite hope in the moment, and move forward with intention.